 The allotted time of up to five (5) paid eight-hour days (a total of 40 hours) will be granted to a Full Time Employee who works forty (40) hours per week in the event of death of a parent, spouse, a child, or a step-child.
+(Revised 3/14/2016)

 The allotted time of up to three (3) paid eight-hour days (a total of 24 hours) will be granted to a Full Time Employee who works forty (40) hours per week for the immediate family members or the spouse's family members listed above.
-If extended travel is required to attend the funeral, the employee may take up to two (2) additional days after advance notice to their director or elected official.
-(Amended 2016-03-14)

 Other Family: When there is a death in the family other than the "immediate family" (as described above), a Full Time Employee who works forty (40) hours per week is eligible to take one (1) paid eight-hour day of bereavement leave.
 "Other Family" is defined as the Employee's (or the spouse's) niece, nephew, aunt, uncle, great aunt, great uncle or first cousin.

 (Employees working at least thirty (30) hours per week receive a pro-rated leave).
 (Revised 09/24/2014)